 There are basically three ways to add wireless to a PC including an external USB adapter, Ethernet WiFi adapter, and internal WiFi card.

 Here are the top three option for installing wireless to a desktop PC.

 3 Way to Add Wireless to a Desktop PC

 - USB WiFi Adapter

 There are many USB adapters available and depending on the unit bought are very low-cost items

 Some are built for range with larger antennas and some are small almost hidden once plugged in.

 Wireless 802.11 standards have evolved becoming faster over the years with new versions able to work in the 5Ghz band while older units only work in the 2.4GHz frequency.

-Dual Band refers to an adapter that can work in both bands and is usually the best option.
+Dual Band refers to an adapter that can work in both 2.4GHz and 5GHz frequencies and is usually the best option.

 The wireless protocol also matters since new ones can transfer data faster.

 Main WiFi Protocols